VingardiumGloriosa/Cinema-XXX/README.md

 Section 3 - Patrik Selecky (GitHub username: Glória - VingardiumGloriosa)

 I mostly participated in:
+- setting up the CI/CD pipeline through jenkins
+- setting up the db on aws ec2 instance
+- partially point 4 of the first sprint and pont 5 of the second sprint

+I would like to thank everyone that patiently answered my seemingly never ending questions!
+Many thanks to everyone that helped with making my code actually run.

 -------------------------------------------------------------------------------------------------
 Section 4 - Chiara Visca (GitHub username: Chia - chia030)